-The headteacher will be responsible for:

-- The monitoring and implementation of this policy and of the behaviour procedures at the school.
-This includes monitoring the policy's effectiveness in addressing any SEMH-related drivers of poor behaviour. - Establishing high expectations of pupils' conduct and behaviour, and implementing measures to achieve this. - Determining the school rules and any disciplinary sanctions for breaking the rules. - The day-to-day implementation of this policy. - Publicising this policy in writing to staff, parents and pupils at least once a year. - Reporting to the governing board on the implementation of this policy, including its effectiveness in addressing any SEMH-related issues that could be driving disruptive behaviour.
+- Promoting a whole-school culture where calm, dignity and structure encompass every space and activity. - Handling complaints regarding this policy, as outlined in the school's Complaints Procedures Policy.
+The headteacher / Principal will be responsible for: - The monitoring and implementation of this policy and of the behaviour procedures at the school.
+This includes monitoring the policy's effectiveness in addressing any SEMH-related drivers of poor behaviour. - Establishing high expectations of pupils' conduct and behaviour, and implementing measures to achieve this. - Determining the school rules and any disciplinary sanctions for breaking the rules. - The day-to-day implementation of this policy. - Publicising this policy in writing to staff, parents and pupils at least once a year. - Reporting to the LAC on the implementation of this policy, including its effectiveness in addressing any SEMH-related issues that could be driving disruptive behaviour. - Ensuring this policy is published on the school website.